Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LqI44274bQw.md

 ### Transcript

-> have valheim sales surprise satisfactory yeah absolutely they're like they've like doubled it i think so like what's malheim they're like uh they're over five mil yeah oh right what's valheim exactly yeah what's that game never heard of it
+> have valheim sales surprise satisfactory yeah absolutely they're like they've like doubled it i think so like what's malheim they're like, they're over five mil yeah oh right what's valheim exactly yeah what's that game never heard of it